51Yy/LipidGPT/README.md

 # LipidGPT

 ## Acknowledgements
-We thank the authors of CRT: "Generative AI Design and Exploration of Nucleoside Analogs" for releasing their code.
-The code in this repository is based on their source code release (https://github.com/dd1github/Generative-AI).
-If you find this code useful, please consider citing their work.

-## Training (🚧 Under Development)
-Detailed training instructions and parameters will be added soon.

-## Generation (🚧 Under Development)
-Generation procedures and examples are being documented.
+Thanks to the authors of "MolGPT: Molecular Generation Using a Transformer-Decoder Model" for sharing their code (https://doi.org/10.1021/acs.jcim.1c00600).
+Their work laid the foundation for LipidGPT, and we built this project based on their original codebase.